-Method Signature subject.addLdapRole addLdapRole(Role) subject.addRole addRole(Role) addRole(Role, boolean) and the state of t Divine the algorithm and realize (if any) for the assument subject.department Prints the department value (if any) for the current user. subject.emailAddress Prints the email address for the current user. subject.factive Prints whether the user account is active. subject.firstName Prints whether the first name of the user. subject.fsystem subject.id Prints the ID number for the user account within JBoss ON. subject.lastName Prints the surname for the user. subject.ldapRoles Lists any roles associated with LDAP groups to which the current user is a member. subject.name Prints the JBoss ON user ID of the current user. subject.ownedGroups subject.phoneNumber Prints the phone number, if any exists, for the current user. subject.removeLdapRole removeLdapRole(Role) subject.removeRole removeRole(Role) subject.roles Prints the role name, permissions, associated LDAP users and groups, associated resource groups, and other information about every role to which the current user belongs. subject.sessionId Prints the current session ID number. subject.smsAddress Returns the pager number, if it exists, for the user. subject.toString String toString() subject.userConfiguration Returns all of the dashboard information, based on the configured portlets, dashboards, and settings that are specific to the logged-in user.
+Method Signature subject.addLdapRole addLdapRole(Role) subject.addRole addRole(Role) addRole(Role, boolean) subject.department Prints the department value (if any) for the current user. subject.emailAddress Prints the email address for the current user. subject.factive Prints whether the user account is active. subject.firstName Prints whether the first name of the user. subject.fsystem subject.id Prints the ID number for the user account within JBoss ON. subject.lastName Prints the surname for the user. subject.ldapRoles Lists any roles associated with LDAP groups to which the current user is a member. subject.name Prints the JBoss ON user ID of the current user. subject.ownedGroups subject.phoneNumber Prints the phone number, if any exists, for the current user. subject.removeLdapRole removeLdapRole(Role) subject.removeRole removeRole(Role)

-5.1.3. pretty
+Method Signature subject.roles Prints the role name, permissions, associated LDAP users and groups, associated resource groups, and other information about every role to which the current user belongs. subject.sessionId Prints the current session ID number. subject.smsAddress Returns the pager number, if it exists, for the user. subject.toString String toString() subject.userConfiguration Returns all of the dashboard information, based on the configured portlets, dashboards, and settings that are specific to the logged-in user.

+9.3.
+PRETTY